My Favorite Calligraphy Learning Tools

 Beginner level

 Every single product produced by Design KOUS is impeccable, but I have to say that as basic beginner kits go, this has to be my favorite.
-I'm asked all the time to recommend a supply kit for people just starting to learn pointed pen calligraphy – one that includes only the most essential tools – and this one is always on my list.
-(And seriously, that muslin bag is worth the price in itself, am I right?!)
+(And that muslin bag is worth the price in itself, am I right?!)

 Rodolfo & Aspacia Kusulas are the brother-sister duo behind Design KOUS.
-Aspacia is a great modern calligraphy teacher who is currently offering online classes in English and Spanish, so check her out!
+Aspacia is a modern calligraphy teacher who is offers classes in English and Spanish.

 Calligraphy-Masters-YT.jpg